alyciacan/travel-fox/README.md

 ## Wins and Challenges
 ### Wins:
 🏆 I learned a TON of CSS for this project
-🏆 Relatively painless application of _get_ and _post_ fetch requests 🏆 Logical use of object classes
+🏆 Relatively painless application of _get_ and _post_ fetch requests
+🏆 Logical use of object classes
 🏆 Taught myself to use dayjs for multiple applications
 🏆 Using media queries and breakpoints for the first time ever

 ### Challenges:
-🤔 11th hour bug in which I discovered a timing issue when new trip requests are submitted 🤔 Tricky photo formatting
+🤔 11th hour bug in which I discovered a timing issue when new trip requests are submitted (server problem!)
+🤔 Tricky photo formatting

 ### Future Directions:
 * Add dashboard and functionality for travel agent use
 * Add more options for users to access data about their previous and upcoming trips

 ## Acknowledgments